jsm85/jsm85.github.io/_posts/2016-04-13-map-multi-join-sql-query-using-dapper.md

 I know what you are thinking, how did Dapper know how to split the result set into 2 objects (```Movie``` and ```Genre```)?

 That's the question that I really wanted to share with you all.
-The Dapper ```Query<>``` extension method as you can see only has 2 parameters, the query and a func which sets up our dictionary of values appropriate.
+The Dapper ```Query<>``` extension method as you can see only has 2 parameters, the query and a func which sets up our dictionary of values appropriately.
 There is also a default parameter called ```splitOn``` (defaulted to ```Id```) which instructs Dapper how to split the result set appropriately so that Dapper knows to map the first split and match it to the first generic type (in this case ```Movie```) and it knows to map the second split to ```Genre```.
 As the field I want to split on is already called Id I did not have to set this.

 Happy mapping!